-2. Students who wish to undertake Honors in statistics must take the exam (described in items 2 and 3 below) in their junior year and must receive a grade of Qualified on each part.
+2. Students who wish to undertake Honors in statistics must take the exam (described in items 3 and 4 below) in their junior year and must receive a grade of Qualified on each part.
 Please refer to the department Honors website for details on next steps to be accepted to the Honors program.

 3. The Honors Qualifying Examination will be administered early in the second semester of each year and, for those who choose to take it again, later in the same semester.
-The exam will have a three-hour time limit.
+The exam will have a two-hour time limit.
 Each part of the exam will be graded by at least two members of the Department.
-Grades will be assigned in two categories: Qualified and Not Qualified.
+Overall performance on the examination will be reported in two categories: Qualified and Not Qualified.

-4. The exam will consist of two parts, covering material from three courses.
-The core part will cover Multivariable Calculus (Math 211) and Linear Algebra (Math 271 or 272), making it equivalent to the Mathematics Comprehensive and Honors Qualifying Examination core.
+4. The exam will consist of two parts, covering material from two courses.
+The core part will cover Linear Algebra (Math 271 or 272).
 The second part covers Probability (Math/Stat 360).
-Syllabi for all of these courses are available from the departmental web site (Multivariable Calculus, Linear Algebra, and Probability).
+Syllabi for these courses are available from the departmental web site (Linear Algebra and Probability).

 6. When a junior gets a Qualified on one part of the Honors Qualifying Examination and a Not Qualified on the other part, they will be asked to retake only the part on which the Not Qualified was obtained.
-The time limit is two hours when retaking the core and one hour when retaking the Probability part of the exam.
+The time limit is one hour when retaking the Linear Algebra portion (the core) and one hour when retaking the Probability part of the exam.
 Otherwise, a junior failing to achieve Qualified on both parts of the exam will need to retake the entire exam.